Here are some of Hloom’s greatest resume hits. They’re designed by Hloom resume expert’s and appropriate to use for a wide variety of jobs.

 The subtle use of red alongside black gives this template a bold feel while still featuring plenty of white space to make it easy to read.

 Our contemporary resumes can help you create an up-to-date and dynamic resume.
 These designs use headlines and teasers to read like newsletters.
 They’re set up in two- or three-column layouts.
-You can download any of our 24 eye-catching templates from the Contemporary Resume Collection.
+They could be used for a wide variety of industries.
+You can download any of our 24 eye-catching templates from the Contemporary Resume collection.

 Struggling to decide what to trim from your two-page resume?
 Our One-Page Resume Guide teaches you all the tricks professional resume writers use to create a single-page resume.
 For 18 sample resumes that showcase different techniques to fit resume content on a single page, visit our guide above.